gradle/gradle/design-docs/ci-improvements.md

 This pipeline is replicated for the release and master branches.

-# Reduce memory consumption of the full tooling API test suite (DONE)

-Currently, the full cross version integration test suite for the tooling API starts daemons for every Gradle version, and starts multiple daemons for each version.

-- Verify that many daemon processes are running while the test suite is executing.
-- Change test execution for the tooling API test suite so that the tests for a single Gradle version (or small set of versions) are completed before starting tests on another Gradle version.
-One potential implementation is to introduce a test task per Gradle version.

 # Reduce memory consumption of daemon processes started by test suite

 - Verify that daemon processes are started with relatively small heap and permgen limits, rather than the defaults for the daemon, and fix if not.